albi2/thesis-text-to-SQL/memory-bank/decisionLog.md

 *   **[2025-05-25] Conditional Step Execution in Pipeline:** To enable dynamic pipeline behavior where certain steps might be skipped or included based on the current context or the results of previous steps, leading to more adaptive processing.
 *   **[2025-06-08] Agent-based Information Retrieval:** To improve modularity by separating the concern of context retrieval from the main Text-to-SQL generation pipeline.
 This allows for more sophisticated context-aware processing of user queries.
 *   **[2025-06-08] Vector Database for Semantic Search:** To improve the accuracy of schema linking by finding relevant tables and columns based on semantic meaning rather than just exact keyword matches.
 This is crucial for handling diverse and complex natural language queries.
+*   **[2025-07-03] SQL Generation Pipeline Step:** To modularize the SQL generation process, separating it from schema filtering and other pipeline steps.
+This improves maintainability and allows for easier testing and extension of the SQL generation logic.
+*   **[2025-07-03] Asynchronous SQL Execution and Validation:** To improve performance by executing multiple generated SQL queries concurrently.
+This is particularly useful when generating multiple candidate queries, as it allows for faster validation and selection of the best query.
+*   **[2025-07-03] SQL Query Parsing from Model Output:** To ensure that only the final, executable SQL query is extracted from the model's potentially verbose output, which may include reasoning or other text.
+This improves the reliability of the SQL execution step.
 *   **[2025-06-08] Dedicated Embedding Model Facade:** To centralize and abstract the process of generating text embeddings, making it easier to manage, update, or swap out the embedding model in the future without affecting other parts of the system.
 *   **[2025-06-08] Preprocessing for Vector DB Population:** To ensure that the semantic search capability is fast and efficient at runtime by pre-calculating and indexing all necessary column embeddings.
 *   **[2025-06-19] Pipeline Step Output Passing:** This refactoring enhances the clarity and explicitness of data flow between pipeline steps, making the pipeline easier to understand, debug, and extend.
 It also reduces the reliance on the `PipelineContext` as a central data store for intermediate step results, promoting a more functional approach to pipeline design.